vdorbala/DRL-Robot-Trust/README.md

 this unreliability in navigational guidance, we propose a novel Deep Reinforcement Learning (DRL) based trust-driven robot navigation algorithm that learns humans’ trustworthiness to perform a language guided navigation task.
 Our approach seeks to answer the question as to whether a robot can trust a human’s navigational guidance or not.
-To this end, we look at training a policy that learns to navigate towards a goal location using only trustworthy human guidance, driven by its own robot trust metric.
-We look at quantifying various affective features from language-based instructions and incorporate them into our policy’s observation space in the form of a human trust metric.
-We utilize both these trust metrics into an optimal cognitive reasoning scheme that decides when and when not to trust the given guidance.
-Our results show that the learned policy can navigate the environment in an optimal, time-efficient manner as opposed to an explorative approach that performs the same task.
-We showcase the efficacy of our results both in simulation and a real world environment.
+To this end, we look at training a policy that learns to navigate towards a goal location using only trustworthy human guidance, driven by its own robot trust metric.*

 ## Installtion Steps

-For the DRL pipeline, refer to instructions in the DRL_exps folder.
+For the DRL pipeline, refer to instructions in the DRL_exps folder. <br>
-For the Gazebo environment, refer to instructions in the gazebo_exps folder.
+For the Gazebo environment, refer to instructions in the gazebo_exps folder. <br>
 For the Lang2Symb dataset, refer to the Qualtrics survey conducted in the Lang2Symb folder.